Eschatologue/CM_wiki/docs/class/bard/index.md

 ## Level 12: Ability Score Improvement

 You gain the Ability Score Improvement feat or another feat of your choice for which you qualify.

-## Level 14: Subclass Feature

-You gain a feature from your Bard subclass.

 ## Level 18: Superior Inspiration